decidim/decidim/README.md

 $ rails db:migrate
 ```

+## Docker instructions

+You can use Docker instead of installing the gems yourself.
+Run `docker-compose build` and then you can generate a new decidim application using `docker-compose run --rm decidim <app-name>`.

 ## Notes

 * You can use your own application layout - hooks have automatically been installed.